How I Built a 13-Agent AI Marketing Team at Fractional Cost

 What it costs

-The foundation is Claude Code — it runs the agents as a CLI tool.
+The foundation is Claude Code, which runs the agents as a CLI tool.
 No enterprise platform, no per-seat pricing.

 No Zapier.
 No n8n.
 No Salesforce.
 No agency retainer.